Charlie-sHub/world_on_client/README.md

 6. Merge with main if everything goes correctly
 7. Rinse and repeat

-*The workflows and actions for that haven't been created yet, neither a development backend
+*The workflows and actions for that haven't been created yet, neither a development backend, builds will have to be created and distributed manually for now

 ## Excellent Flutter tutorials that greatly influenced the work on this project
 It is expected you've done them all to begin collaborating on this project